1. A Previous “End of the Age”?

 Nevertheless, the passages in verses 27 and 35 about peace treaties and persecution convey the idea that these things have been going on throughout history, which is certainly true.
 (See “History Repeats Itself” Appendix.)
 Yet the passages zero in on that version of those events that will happen in the very End.
 But it is easy to mistake some similar event in the past as the fulfillment of these words.
 There have been intermediate fulfillments, true enough, but there is only one ultimate, final fulfillment.

 14) Finally, Gabriel concludes his message, saying, “But you, Daniel, shut up the words, and seal the book until the time of the end; many shall run to and fro, and knowledge shall increase.”
-(12:4) Here again is another indication that the major thrust of Gabriel’s message was intended, not for Daniel nor for ancient times, but rather, for “the time of the end”.
+(12:4) Here again is another indication that the major thrust of Gabriel’s message was intended, not for Daniel nor for ancient times, but rather, for “the time of the end” – a phrase which is used again in verse 9.

 And validating this point is Gabriel’s mention of two peculiar features of our modern era: “many shall run to and fro, and knowledge shall increase.”
 (12:4) Travel (many running “to and fro”) and scientific “knowledge” have mushroomed in the past one or two centuries.
 When compared with the slow pace of travel and the rudimentary knowledge of yesteryear, humanity’s recent progress in these areas is unique and outstanding.
 Gabriel foresaw these unusual features 2,500+ years in advance; and his mention of them here in the conclusion of his message drives home the point that the closing era of history was indeed the main subject of his discourse with Daniel.